Amcache: the complete Windows .hve forensics reference

 Using Amcache in an investigation#

-The standard investigative loop on a Windows-only intrusion:
+The standard loop on a Windows intrusion:

-5. Corroborate execution.
-Cross-reference matches against Prefetch (definitive execution), Sysmon 1 / 7 (process and image-load), and Security 4688 (process creation) if enabled.
+5. Corroborate execution: Prefetch (definitive), Sysmon 1 / 7 (process and image load), Security 4688.

 Tool Best for